Modern Slavery Act and Human Trafficking Statement

 Embedding ESG considerations into investment decisions

-Additionally, the Firm is a signatory to the United Nations Principles for Responsible Investment (PRI).
-As a PRI signatory, we incorporate ESG factors into our investment analysis and decision-making processes, which includes promotion of civil and human rights.
-This promotes upfront awareness of, and internal discussions on, potential issues from the initial screening stage.
+Additionally, the Firm is a signatory to the Principles for Responsible Investment (“PRI”) and accepts the PRI as a framework for appropriately considering ESG and Impact issues in our investment process, which includes promotion of civil and human rights.
+GCM Grosvenor and its affiliates have been signatories to the Principles for Responsible Investment (“PRI”) since 2012.
+This promotes upfront awareness of, and internal discussions on, potential issues from the initial investment screening stage.
 We request that investment managers and management teams provide updated responsible investing-related information in our year-end questionnaire, and we monitor ESG compliance regularly.
-The Firm has received an A+ PRI grading for our overarching approach to ESG strategy governance, and for ESG integration in private equity manager selection, approval, and monitoring.
+We seek the PRI’s assurance of our ESG and Impact policies and practices via its annual transparency report.
+In the PRI’s most recent assessment in 2021, we received four out of five stars for the Indirect – Private Equity category and three out of five stars for Indirect – Hedge Funds and Investment & Stewardship policy.
+Our status as a signatory to the PRI underscores our commitment.

 We also share knowledge among industry colleagues and employees.
 We have educated clients on responsible investing and discussed with investment managers and industry peers how to become PRI signatories.
 We have also spoken at, or participated in, conferences to promote responsible investing.

 We continue to broaden and enhance our efforts in ESG-related investing in a number of ways.
 To improve ESG transparency and reporting from managers, we are expanding the means by which we assess and track how managers fit into our ESG framework across our investment strategies.
 We are working to better define industry best practices by increasing our participation in the PRI initiatives.
-We have also expanded our involvement in ESG-related activities through increased conference participation and additional industry affiliations
+We are dedicated to using our scale to advance the industry by driving accountability among those with whom we invest, partnering with responsible investment organizations, hosting small and diverse manager conferences, and supporting the missions of diverse professionals’ organizations.
+We have also expanded our involvement in ESG-related activities through increased conference participation and additional industry affiliations.

 Conducting due diligence and monitoring of suppliers